To learn more about the TEACH Grant, please visit the following website:

 It is very important that you read and understand the conditions of the TEACH Grant at the websites listed above.
 It is a unique grant which you may have to pay back if you do not meet its specific conditions.

-In most cases if you qualify for the TEACH Grant, it will be available the term after you request it. (i.e., if you request it during Fall term, it will be avialble winter term).
+In most cases if you qualify for the TEACH Grant, it will be available the term after your request is received. (i.e., if you request it during Fall term, it will be availalbe winter term).

 The TEACH Grant will pro-rate each term based on the number of credits you are enrolled in.
 For instance, if you are a full-time student, it will pay 100%; if you are a half-time student, it will pay 50%.
 Please note: The service obligation does not change if you receive less than a full-time disbursement, nor does it change of you only receive the money for part of a year.